The Challenge Course

 - Develop an increased familiarity and identification with the natural world;

 For Christian groups, this may include incorporating and verbalizing Christian values, themes, and metaphors in the experience.

 Safety is a primary concern in all areas of the Challenge Course.
 While our trained staff work to minimize risk, it is important to understand that all adventure programs carry some risk, including ours.
 Participants (and a minor's parent/guardian) are required to sign a waiver before participating, as well as complete a brief health history to alert our staff to any potential health concerns.

 To ensure the physical and emotional safety of our participants, Brethren Woods has the Full Value Contract and operates under the Challenge by Choice guidelines.

-The Full Value Contract is a tool to aid the group and each participants in reaching their stated goals.
+The Full Value Contract is a tool to aid the group and each participant in reaching their stated goals.
 It is the first line of defense when it comes to the groups having a safe place to be.
 The Brethren Woods Full Value Contract consists of three points:

-The group agrees to:
+Each person agrees to:

-a) work together as a group and to work toward individual and group goals;
+A) Work together as a group and to work toward individual and group goals;

-b) follow safety and behavior guidelines;
+B) Follow safety and behavior guidelines;

 Challenge by Choice refers to the concept of challenging each participant, and the group, to go beyond their perceived limits with the understanding that they can say "no" when fear or other pressures are too great.